Pielinen: Regulations

-The basic National law that governs the lake and its basin is the Water law (1961, revised 1987) of Finland.
+The basic national law that governs the lake and its basin is the 1961 Water law (revised 1987) of Finland.
 The governmental ministries and agencies of Finland responsible for the complete upkeep of the lake are the Ministry of the Environment, the Ministry of Agriculture and Forestry, and the National Board of Waters and Environment.

 Attractions

 Two major attractions around Pielinen Lake are Koli National Park and Paalasmaa Island.

 Koli National Park

-The Koli National Park is studded with islands, which are glorified in the Finnish national anthem as an important Finnish symbol.
+Koli National Park is studded with islands, which are glorified in the Finnish national anthem as an important Finnish symbol.
 It was declared a National Park in 1991, after an intense debate between the environmentalist lobby and the owners of the land property over the location of the Hotel Koli, which stands at the top of its namesake hill.
 This park and its environs, which spread over a width of 347 m, has inspired Finnish artists Pekka Halonen and Eero Järnefelt to create artistic paintings with its scenic beauty.
 It is approachable by ferry from the mainland.
-As a popular winter sport resort, this park provides the adventure sports of hiking and boating during summer; it has a network of walking paths, which cover nearly 90 km.
+As a winter sport resort, this park provides the adventure sports of hiking and boating during summer; it has a network of walking paths, which cover nearly 90 km.
 A road link is also available to the hotel from the car park at the lower level.
 The highest point on the hill top is called the Ukko-Koli, which is linked to another peak called the Akka Koli.
 On the western side of Akka Koli is the "Temple of Silence," which is a place for meditation.
-There is stone altar here and a cross mounted on the rock.
+There is a stone altar here and a cross mounted on the rock.
 Another peak close nearby is known as the Paha-Koli and to its south is the scenic view point known as Mäkrävaara.
-The Koli Village, within the park premises, has the information office, Internet facility and a post office.
+The village of Koli, within the park premises, has the information office, Internet facility and a post office.
 The visitor centre at the park is called the Luontokeskus Ukko (Ukko Nature Centre), where exhibitions are held on the history, nature and geology of the park.
 Two ski centres, used during the winter, are established here; they are known as Ukko-Koli and Loma-Koli, both of which boast nine lifts and 60 km of cross country trails, with lighting along 24 km of the trail.
 It is one of the most accessible ski resorts in Finland.
 The hills here are covered with pine and birch trees.

 The national park has nine basic huts and camping grounds.
 There are also a marina and swimming beach on the shores of the lake, where a Finnish dancing stage called the huvilava stands.
 Row boats are also available for rowing across the lake.